 Pharmacy staff received training time during working hours as needed.
 Training included reading updated SOPs or completing required packs from CPPE.
-A dispenser said that when she had been completing her NVQ2 dispensers course she was given eight to 10 hours a week to learn.
-But the RP said that since a staff member had recently left, there was not much time to complete training.

 The staff felt empowered to raise concerns and give feedback to the RP, who they found to be receptive to ideas and suggestions.
-They were aware of the internal escalation process for concerns and a whistleblowing policy was available.
-A dispenser gave an example of when she had raised a concern about a locum pharmacist, which had been acted on promptly.
+They were aware of the internal escalation process for concerns and a whistleblowing policy was available in the staff handbook.

 The RP had a six-monthly appraisal and the remaining staff had them yearly.
 They received ad hoc feedback.
-The RP spoke regularly to his manager and to pharmacists working in other branches.

-The RP said that the targets set were challenging but manageable and that he was supported to meet them.
-He said that all services provided were clinically appropriate.
+The RP spoke regularly to her manager and to pharmacists working in other branches.
+The RP said that the targets set were challenging but manageable and that she was supported to meet them.
+She said that all services provided were clinically appropriate.